chrisenitan/modular-test-framework/readme.md

 # A Modular Test Framework

-Abstracted instruction based test actions methods which can be injected to test runners using local file system and session management.
+Abstracted instruction based test action methods which can be injected to test runners using local file system and session management.

 #### In Abstract